saulocantanhede/tfgreek2/docs/syntaxtrees.md

 <img src="features/images/syntax_tree.png" width="550">

-## This database implementations
+## This database implementation

-This database has implemented two ways to display the syntaxtree.
+This database has implemented two different ways to display the syntaxtree.

 ### Syntaxtree using the syntax-view
 The default way of presenting a syntax tree in this datatase is to mimicks the BHSA.
 That includes the use of nodes like clauses and phrases.
 This version of the syntaxtree is called [`syntax-view`](syntax-view.md#start).
 By default, the command A.show() will provide syntaxtrees according to this viewtype.
 In this viewtype the display of all `wg` and `subphrase` nodes are suppresses.
 The following image shows John 1:1 using this viewtype: